-No new mitigation is required with respect to traffic and transportation as compared to the 2013 SEIS.
+In the Applicant's opinion, no new mitigation is required with respect to traffic and transportation as compared to the 2013 SEIS.
 The capacity analysis results indicate that the proposed Current Project will not result in a significant negative traffic impact on the area roadways.
-With the proposed roadway improvements to North Water Street shown on the Site Plans, safe and efficient operation will exist.
-No further mitigation is required.
+With the proposed roadway improvements to North Water Street shown on the Site Plans, the Applicant believes that safe and efficient operation will exist.